sdmans/mtg-remake/readme.md

 # Magic the Gathering Collection Application:

 ## Instructions
+Right now, the project is hosted on Heroku!
+You can access the application with the link in the description or visit it using [here](https://enigmatic-basin-39847.herokuapp.com/)!
+Anonymous users can use the Search and Market views in the navigation bar.
+However you'll have to create an account to add and remove cards from an account and the market place.

-I've created a test account that you can use to access this project.
+I'm creating a test account that you can use to access the logged in features for this project.
 Once I've set up a few restrictions, I'll provide access to it here!

 ## Project Description
 __A Magic the Gathering application where you can view, store and trade cards between users.
 It will involve using the [Magic: The Gathering API](https://magicthegathering.io/) to retrieve information on the different cards in the game.__